nesi/support-docs/docs/Getting_Started/Getting_Help/Job_efficiency_review.md

 -   We determine that your workflow/jobs are running efficiently on our platform
 -   Some areas for improvement are identified (and agreed with you)
-    -   For \"quick wins\" we may be able to achieve these improvements within the scope of the job efficiency review
+    -   For "quick wins" we may be able to achieve these improvements within the scope of the job efficiency review
     -   For larger pieces of work, we would assist you in applying for a [NeSI